Two specialists. Both sides covered.

 What it looks like in practice

-When you email, you get me back.
+When you email, you hear back from one of us, Haris or Khateeba.
 There are no account managers passing messages, no juniors doing the work your brief was sold on.
-Every decision is made by the same person doing the build.
+Every decision is made by the people doing the build.

-Most projects need someone who can talk to a developer and someone who understands SEO.
-With Goodside, that's the same conversation.
-It saves time and avoids the gaps that fall between two separate people.
+Most projects need someone who can talk to a developer and someone who understands how a charity actually runs.
+With Goodside, that's one conversation, not two suppliers to coordinate.
+It saves time and avoids the gaps that fall between separate people.

-Charities I've worked with can still reach me years later.
+Charities we've worked with can still reach us years later.
 Support does not end at launch.
 If something breaks, or you need to add a page, or you have a question at 9pm before a board meeting, you can ask.

 A fair question.
 Here is the honest answer.